MiraldiLab/maxATAC/README.md

 1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9`

-2. Activate the conda environment for maxATAC with `conda activate maxatac` or `source activate maxatac` if you have an error using a HPC.

-3. Install bedtools or make sure it is found in your `PATH` with `conda install bedtools`
+2. Install `bedtools`, `samtools`, `bedGraphToBigWig`, and `pigz` or make sure it is found in your `PATH`.
+I prefer to use the `conda install` method for installing these packages.

-4. Install pysam with `conda install pysam`

-5. Change into the maxATAC git repository with `cd maxATAC` and use `pip install -e .` to install maxATAC into the conda environment.
+3. Change into the maxATAC git repository with `cd maxATAC` and use `pip install -e .` to install maxATAC into the conda environment.

-6. Test installation with `maxatac -h`
+4. Test installation with `maxatac -h`

 ## maxATAC Workflow Overview